nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

    2. Run the program by opening a new terminal window and entering `java -jar manager.jar`.
       The program would give a warning that a line cannot be loaded, and the `Event` represented by the line would not be present in the `Event`s list.

-   3. Essentially all corrupted rows are ignored and file parsing will still work
+   3. Essentially all corrupted rows are ignored and file parsing will still work.